elegant-scipy/elegant-scipy/markdown/ch4.markdown

          and time of occurrence, read up on wavelet analysis.

 So, to find both the frequencies and the time at which they were sung, we'll need to be somewhat clever.
-Our strategy will be as follows: take the audio signal, split it into small, overlapping slices, and apply the Fourier transform to each (a technique known as the Short Time Fourier Transform).
+Our strategy is as follows: take the audio signal, split it into small, overlapping slices, and apply the Fourier transform to each (a technique known as the Short Time Fourier Transform).